Facebook Employees Given ‘All Clear’ To Return Following Bomb Threat At Silicon Valley Headquarters

 Facebook has had a challenging year.
 Between security breaches, accusations of fake news stories, and admitting to hiring a PR firm that made political attacks, the social media giant has seen its user numbers — and stocks — suffering as a result.

 The company has also been forced to deal with accusations of its involvement, intentional or otherwise, with Russian meddling in the 2016 election.
-Google and Twitter were also victims of this interference, according to a report by The New York Times.
+Google and Twitter were also victims of this interference, according to a report by the New York Times.
 Experts believe that the inflammatory (and often outright wrong) social media posts reached over 126 million Facebook users.

-Since then, Facebook has vowed to be more aware of their influence in political events, and has even constructed an entire ‘war room’ for elections to directly intervene if they see signs of online interference.
+Since then, Facebook has vowed to be more aware of their influence in political events and has even constructed an entire “war room” for elections to directly intervene if they see signs of online interference.